-

 December 7, 20212021.12.07 Settlement Agreement Between the U.S. Department of Justice, Executive Office for Immigration Review and the National Association of Immigration Judges

-This Biden administration policy attempts to revoke in its entirety the Trump-era policy identified in this entry.
+This Biden administration policy purports to revoke in its entirety the Trump-era policy identified in this entry.

 On December 7, 2021, EOIR and NAIJ signed a settlement agreement and thus the Biden administration appears to once again recognize NAIJ as IJs' union.